Mariners vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have put together a 23-19 record in games they were favored on the moneyline (winning 54.8% of those games).
+- The Mariners have gone 23-19 in games they were listed as the moneyline favorite (winning 54.8% of those games).

-- The Mariners have an implied moneyline win probability of 54.5% in this game.
+- The implied moneyline probablility for this matchup gives the Mariners a 59.2% chance to win.

-- In the 64 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 32 times (32-31-1).
+- Seattle has had an over/under set by bookmakers 65 times, and have combined with opponents to go over the total in 33 of those games (33-31-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!